PacktPublishing/The-Python-Workshop-Second-Edition/README.md

 <a href="https://www.packtpub.com/?utm_source=github&utm_medium=banner&utm_campaign=GitHubBanner"><img src="https://raw.githubusercontent.com/PacktPublishing/GitHub/master/GitHub.png"
 alt="https://www.packtpub.com/" border="5" /></a>

+## Errata

+* Page 478: Bullet point no. 1 must read "Head to the notebook file that you used for exercises 148-153 and run all the cells in the notebook so that all the variables are stored." instead of "Head to the notebook file that you used for exercises 147-151 and run all the cells in the notebook so that all the variables are stored."
+* Page 525: Figure caption for Figure 12.37 must be read as "An output for Activity 27 with 91% accuracy" instead of "Figure 12.37 – An output for Activity 26 with 91% accuracy"

 ## Instructions and Navigations
 All of the code is organized into folders.
 For example, Chapter02.